BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Introduction

-In this paper, we use BeDiscovER to study several reasoning LLMs: Qwen3-series models \citep{yang2025qwen3}, DeepSeek-R1 \citep{guo2025deepseek}, DeepSeek-R1-Distll-Qwen-32B \cite{guo2025deepseek}, and GPT-5-mini \citep{gpt5}.
-We evaluate whether the LLMs can be prompted to give accurate answers.
+We use BeDiscovER to study several reasoning-oriented LLMs: Qwen3 series \citep{yang2025qwen3}, DeepSeek-R1 \citep{guo2025deepseek}, DeepSeek-R1-Distll-Qwen-32B \cite{guo2025deepseek}, and GPT-5-mini \citep{gpt5}, since they have been shown to be more capable than models not explicitly optimized for reasoning, like GPT-4o-mini \citep{hurst2024gpt4o}.
+Empirically, we approximate \textit{discourse understanding} ability using automated scoring based on task-specific answer correctness.
 This gives us indirect evidence about each model's discourse knowledge and allows us to compare models in a consistent way.
-Through extensive experiments, we conclude that whereas models like GPT-5-mini appear to have significant reasoning ability across many tasks, these strengths are concentrated in discourse phenomena well represented in training data, such as frequent particles (e.g., \textit{Just}\footnote{According to the Corpus of Contemporary American English (COCA \citep{davies2009coca}), \textit{Just} is 51st most frequent word and 2nd most frequent adverb.
-Result obtained from: \url{https://www.english-corpora.org/coca/}.}) or arithmetic-style temporal reasoning.
+Through extensive experiments, we conclude that whereas models like GPT-5-mini appear to have significant reasoning ability across many tasks, these strengths are concentrated in discourse phenomena well represented in training data, such as frequent particles (e.g., \textit{Just}\footnote{ \textit{Just} is 51st most frequent word and 2nd most frequent adverb (COCA \citep{davies2009coca}).}) or arithmetic-style temporal reasoning.
 We hope that BeDiscovER unifies research efforts across different levels of discourse knowledge by revealing phenomena where even state-of-the-art language models still exhibit notable reasoning gaps, and by drawing attention to areas that future studies (both in evaluation and in pre-/post-training) should explore in greater depth.
+We release the unified evaluation pipeline to support future assessment across the community\footnote{\url{https://github.com/chuyuanli/BeDiscovER}.}.